whoiserick/whoiserick/README.md

 ###

-<p align="center">Hi, i am Erick... you can call me Ericka, or something like this.
+<p align="center">Hi, I am Erick... you can call me Ericka, or something like that.
 And you are welcome here.</p>

 ###